pedroth/nabladown.js/README.md

 A parser and renderer for the nabladown.js language.

-It is a Js library able to parse(String -> Abstract Tree) a pseudo/flavoured markdown language and rendering(Abstract Tree -> HTML) it into HTML.
+It is a Js library able to `parse(String -> Abstract Tree)` a pseudo/flavoured markdown language and `render(Abstract Tree -> HTML)` it into HTML.
 One should be able to use the [output](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the parse with different renders.

 ## Import